egvijayanand/dotnet-maui-templates/README.md

 #### Parameters:

-Starting with [v2.0.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/2.0.0) of the template package, to effectively support .NET MAUI on both `.NET 6` and `.NET 7`, CLI project templates defines a new parameter named `framework`:
+Starting with [v3.0.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/3.0.0) of the template package, to effectively support .NET MAUI on `.NET 6/7/8`, CLI project templates defines a new parameter named `framework`:

 * Framework: (Short notation: `-f`)